Hone logo

 Problem Description

-• Simulate a click event on the button.
+• Simulate a click event on the component's button.

-• Assert that the emitted event's payload matches the expected id and name.
+• Assert that the payload of the emitted event is the expected incremented counter value.

 Expected Behavior: